Skip to main content

 mental model for geometric series

-It looks a bit confusing since we use mostly the rn+1r^{n+1} to get the sum of all numbers until rnr^n.
-This is because each term is multiplied by rr which makes the next term way bigger than previous one.
+It looks confusing.
+We mostly use rn+1r^{n+1} to get the sum of all numbers up to rnr^n.
+This is because each term is multiplied by rr.
+The next term is much bigger than the last.

-Another analogy is, every next term already contains all the parts of the previous series.
+Another way to see it: each next term already holds all the parts of the previous series.